Teaching Your Child to Swim

 water in a fun and relaxing way.
 This process starts at a young age from

-early experiences of
+early experiences of bath time and

 perhaps the paddling pool.